Messi-Q/GPSCVulDetector/README.md

 │   ├── timestamp
 │   └── reentrancy
 └── pattern_feature
-    ├── feature_by_fc
     ├── feature_by_zeropadding
+    ├── original_pattern_feature
-    └── label_by_extractor
+    └── label_by_autoextractor
 ```

-**Note:**
+## Graph extractor & Pattern extractor
-The graph feature of related smart contract is extracted by our [previous methods](https://github.com/Messi-Q/GNNSCVulDetector) published on the IJCAI 2020.
+1. **Graph:** The contract graph and its feature of certain smart contract are extracted by the auto extractor
+implemented by our [previous methods](https://github.com/Messi-Q/GNNSCVulDetector) and in the directory `graph_extractor_example`.
-The pattern feature of related smart contract is extracted by the tools in the category `pattern_extractor`.
+2. **Pattern:** The expert pattern and its feature of certain smart contract are extracted by the auto extractor in the directory `pattern_extractor_example`.

 ## Running Project